dotTHzTAG/thzpy/README.md

 THzPy is a scientific computing library for processing terahertz time-domain spectroscopy data.

-The aim of this library is simplify and speed up the analyisis of THz-TDS data, as well as promote the standardisation of processing methods between research groups and industry.
+The aim of this library is simplify and speed up the analysis of THz-TDS data, as well as promote the standardisation of processing methods between research groups and industry.

-Developement of this package is ongoing, we are in the process of adding features and support for a wider range of experimnetal setups and processes.
+Development of this package is ongoing, we are in the process of adding features and support for a wider range of experimental setups and processes.
 If you encounter any bugs or there are any specific features you would like to see added please get in touch.

 ## Features